 HSBC North America is subject to the U.S. liquidity coverage ratio ("LCR") rule, which is designed to be a short-term liquidity measure to ensure banks have sufficient High Quality Liquid Assets ("HQLA") to cover net stressed cash outflows over the next 30 days, and both HSBC North America and HSBC Bank USA calculate and report their LCR to U.S. regulators on a daily basis.
-During the three months ended March 31, 2024, HSBC Bank USA's LCR remained above 100 percent.
+During the nine months ended September 30, 2024, HSBC Bank USA's LCR remained above 100 percent.
 Under the Tailoring Rules, a 70 percent LCR requirement applies to Category IV firms with weighted short-term wholesale funding that equals or exceeds \$50 billion.
 As a result, a LCR of 100 percent or higher reflects an unencumbered HQLA balance that is equal to or exceeds 70 percent of a Category IV firm's liquidity needs for a 30 calendar day liquidity stress scenario.
 HQLA consists of cash or assets that can be converted into cash at little or no loss of value in private markets.

 HSBC North America is also subject to the U.S. net stable funding ratio ("NSFR") rule, which is a longer term liquidity measure with a 12-month time horizon to ensure a sustainable maturity structure of assets and liabilities, and both HSBC North America and HSBC Bank USA calculate and report their NSFR to U.S. regulators.
-At both March 31, 2024 and December 31, 2023, HSBC Bank USA's NSFR exceeded 100 percent.
+At both September 30, 2024 and December 31, 2023, HSBC Bank USA's NSFR exceeded 100 percent.
 Under the Tailoring Rules, a 70 percent NSFR requirement applies to Category IV firms with weighted short-term wholesale funding that equals or exceeds \$50 billion.
-As a result, a NSFR of 100 percent or more reflects an available stable funding balance from liabilities and capital over the next 12 months that is equal to or exceeded 100 percent at both March 31, 2024 and December 31, 2023.
-Under the U.K. PRA NSFR rule, ANSFR of 100 percent or more reflects an available stable funding balance from liabilities and capital over the next 12 months that is equal to or more reflects an available stable funding balance from liabilities and capital over the next 12 months that is equal to or exceeded 100 percent at both March 31, 2024 and December 31, 2023.
-Under the U.K. PRA NSFR rule, ANSFR of 100 percent or more reflects an available stable funding balance from liabilities and capital over the next 12 months that is equal to or exceeded 100 percent at both March 31, 2024 and December 31, 2023.
-Under the U.K. PRA NSFR rule, a NSFR of 100 percent or more reflects an available stable funding balance from liabilities and capital over the next 12 months that is equal to or exceeds the required amount of funding for assets and off-balance sheet exposures.
+As a result, a NSFR of 100 percent or more reflects an available stable funding balance from liabilities and capital over the next 12 months that is equal to or exceeds 70 percent of a Category IV firm's required amount of stable funding for assets and off-balance sheet exposures.
+In addition, under the United Kingdom ("U.K.") Prudential Regulatory Authority ("PRA") based NSFR rule, HSBC USA's NSFR exceeded 100 percent at both September 30, 2024 and December 31, 2023.
+Under the U.K. PRA NSFR rule, a NSFR of 100 percent or more reflects an available stable funding balance from liabilities and capital over the next 12 months that is equal to or exceeds 100 percent at both September 30, 2024 and December 31, 2023.
+Under the U.K.